intel-analytics/BigDL-2.x/docs/docs/Orca/data.md

 ---
 ## **XShards**

 XShards is a collection of data in Orca data API.
-For different backend, we have two XShards: SparkXShards and RayXShards.

-**SparkXShards** is a collection of data which can be pre-processed in parallel on Spark.
-SparkXShards can accept various data sources, like csv/json/parquet, Numpy, TensorFlow DataSet, Image, etc. And do the specified processing in parallel on Spark using common Python libraries such as Pandas, Numpy, PIL, TensorFlow Dataset, PyTorch DataLoader, etc.

-To get the more examples on SparkXShards APIs, you can refert to [Example](https://github.com/intel-analytics/analytics-zoo/tree/master/pyzoo/zoo/examples/orca/data)

-**RayXShards** is a collection of data which can be processed in parallel on Ray.
-We support ingesting data in parallel to Ray from SparkXShards, and users can performance later training/inference on Ray.
+We provide different backends(Spark and Ray) for XShards.

 ### **XShards General Operations**

-#### **Pre-processing on SparkXShards**
+#### **Pre-processing on XShards**

-You can do pre-processing with your customized function on SparkXShards using below API:
+You can do pre-processing with your customized function on XShards using below API:
 ```
 transform_shard(func, *args)
 ```
 * `func` is your pre-processing function.
 In this function, you can do the pre-processing with the data using common Python libraries such as Pandas, Numpy, PIL, TensorFlow Dataset, PyTorch DataLoader, etc., then return the processed object.
 * `args` are the augurments for the pre-processing function.

-This method would parallelly pre-process each element in the SparkXShards with the customized function, and return a new SparkXShards after transformation.
+This method would parallelly pre-process each element in the XShards with the customized function, and return a new XShards after transformation.

 ##### **SharedValue**
 SharedValue can be used to give every node a copy of a large input dataset in an efficient manner.